-She has profound love for Heineken, tea, chicken and AFC Leopards but not in that particular order.
-In fact when I asked her about it she added her love for God, her family and career.
+She has a profound love for Heineken, tea, chicken and AFC Leopards but not in that particular order.
+In fact, when I asked her about it she added her love for God, her family and career.

 She was recently featured on the tabloid Nairobian (published by the Standard Group) as one of Nairobi’s hottest female lawyers.

 Phannie A. Kwegah, a firstborn in a family of five girls with the pressures of setting a good precedent to her younger siblings talked to us about her professional and social life.